mike-pittelko/stlink-v2-repair-and-toolkit/README.md

 Mirrors are in this repo as submodules if needed.

-Figure out what config file you need...

-To setup the config, you MAY need to do this:
+Figure out what config file you need...usually target/stm32f1x.cfg but you may need to change it.

-if the **cpuid "0x2ba01477" is not found (expects 0x1ba01477)** when unlocking then you need to
-     make a copy of targets/stm32f1x.cfg,
+if the **cpuid "0x2ba01477" is not found (expects 0x1ba01477)** when unlocking then you need to make a copy of targets/stm32f1x.cfg and make an adjustment,

-	cp /usr/local/Cellar/open-ocd/0.10.0/share/openocd/scripts/target/stm32f1x.cfg myconfig.cfg.cfg
+     cp /usr/local/Cellar/open-ocd/0.10.0/share/openocd/scripts/target/stm32f1x.cfg myconfig.cfg

 at the top of the file, change to:

-`     if { [info exists CHIPNAME] } {
+     if { [info exists CHIPNAME] } {
         set _CHIPNAME $CHIPNAME
      } else {
         set _CHIPNAME stm32f1x
      }
      set CPUTAPID 0x2ba01477

-`
+then
      save as myconfig.cfg and: CONFIG.CFG = myconfig.cfg
 else
      CONFIG.CFG = target/stm32f1x.cfg

 Step 1: